Bunbury Water Resource Recovery Scheme

 Aqwest will construct a major new water resource recovery facility to supply water to irrigate public open spaces and for use on major infrastructure projects in Bunbury.

-The $11.9 million investment, announced by Water Minister Dave Kelly on September 2 as part of the State Government’s WA Recovery Plan, will alleviate the need to use high quality potable water from the Yarragadee Aquifer, which supplies Bunbury and surrounding areas with drinking water.
+This investment, announced by Water Minister Dave Kelly in September 2020 as part of the State Government’s WA Recovery Plan, will alleviate the need to use high quality potable water from the Yarragadee Aquifer, which supplies Bunbury and surrounding areas with drinking water.

 Aqwest will build and operate the new facility, and source water for the scheme from Water Corporation’s Bunbury Wastewater Treatment Plant.